Let’s Connect

 Cheyenne Alisankus

 Cheyenne Alisankus graduated with Bachelor’s Degree in Social Work from UW-Whitewater in 2013.
+Cheyenne has been working with youth for the last 13 years in various capacities.
 She was hired on at Life House in the Sol House program in August of 2015, and stayed on as “on call” while she worked at Woodland Hills full time.
-Cheyenne was hired on in the Youth Center in March of 2017 as the Resource Coordinator, and was eventually promoted to the Case Manager for The Loft in June of 2019.
-Most recently, Cheyenne accepted the position of Life Hacks Coordinator within the Futures Program.
-Cheyenne has been working with youth for the last 10 years in various capacities.
-As Life Hacks Coordinator she works with the all Life House programs to coordinate and provide meaningful programming and classes to Life House youth.
+Cheyenne was hired on in the Youth Center in March of 2017, and since then has had a couple different roles at Life House.
+Most recently, Cheyenne accepted the position of Housing Intake Specialist within the Housing Department.
+As the Housing Intake Specialist, Cheyenne assists youth in navigating the housing systems in St. Louis County.

 Tiffany Gunderson